FbW43-2/bdl02_sachs_git_cheatsheet/README.md

 With `git status` I can see if some changes happened and if some files are ready to be committed.
 It gives me an overview of the project at that specific moment in line.

+Messages given by `git status`:
+- >working tree clean

+This means that no change happened in our project since our last `git commit`

+- > nothing to commit

+This means that no `git add` has happened yet, so there is nothing to commit.

+- > changes not staged for commit

+This means that we need to use `git add` to prepare some changes to be committed.

 - `git log`

+This command shows the commit log.

 - `git diff`

+Shows what changes have been done since the last `git add`.
+- Lines marked in **red** are lines that were removed.
+- Lines marked in **green** are lines that been added.

 ## 3. Initializing a git project